Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs

-Proper design of FUNC-QAOA results in an efficient or even optimal quantum circuit design, minimizing all cost measures simultaneously.
+Proper design of Prog-QAOA results in an efficient or even optimal quantum circuit design, minimizing all cost measures simultaneously.
 We showed that this effect occurs for important NP-hard problems like Max-$K$-Cut and TSP.
 For others, we were able to obtain at least a trade-off between the depth and number of qubits, which are commonly considered to be the most significant factors.
 The importance of such trade-offs has been already pointed out in the literature, as the difficulty of increasing the evolution fidelity or the size of the quantum memory may heavily depend on the chosen technology~\cite{glos2020space,sawaya2020resource}.

 Since our approach has a smaller depth, a smaller number of qubits, and a smaller number of gates, it is natural to expect that the fidelity of the resulting quantum states would be much better than any other designs.
 As many qubits are reused, one can also apply mid-circuit postselection error mitigation techniques by measuring ancilla qubits which should be set to $\ket{0}$ and project the quantum state into the feasible subspace \cite{botelho2022error,mcardle2019error}.
 Note that the circuits designed for constraint verification, like the permutation verification algorithm introduced in this paper, can be also utilized with such methods.
 However, one should also mention that the noise in our encoding will have a very different effect than when QUBO is implemented in the usual way because instead of having only a local effect on the quantum state, one can expect here a `global' effect, especially when implementing relatively complicated circuits.
 We believe this may be an interesting next direction of research, yet to pursue this (at least for TSP), one would need to compare the algorithm with a large quantum computer.